estherwaiyaki/Phase_3-project/README.md

 ## Data Preparation
 During this stage:
 The data is observed to have no missing values and duplicates.
-Converting categorical data were transformed to numerical data through label encoder Normalizing numeric data using Min-Max Scaler
+Categorical data were transformed to numerical data through label encoder.
+Normalizing numeric data using Min-Max Scaler